-Some of these attractions are perfectly doable together, others will take a full day.
-If you have a car you will be able to reach every destination on this list, but most of them are also possible to do on a guided tour.
+Some of these attractions are perfectly doable together, while others will take a full day on their own.
+If you have a car, you will be able to have every day trip from Tbilisi on this list, but most of them are also possible to do on a guided tour.

 Best day trips from Tbilisi

-One other thing you can’t miss in Mtskheta is the Jvari Monastery located on a closeby mountaintop featuring a lookout with a great view of the city of Mtskheta and the rivers bathing the town.
+One other thing you can’t miss in Mtskheta is the Jvari Monastery, located on a closeby mountaintop featuring a lookout with a great view of the city of Mtskheta and the rivers bathing the town.

 Kazbegi And The Georgian Military Road

 The Georgian Military Road is the name of the road that connects Kazbegi with the rest of Georgia.
-This is a beautiful road that could be a tourist attraction by itself because it allows you to appreciate the Caucasus mountains in all their glory.
+This beautiful road could be a tourist attraction by itself because it allows you to appreciate the Caucasus mountains in all their glory.

 The Ananuri Fortress Complex is about 65 km from the center of Tbilisi, and it should take about an hour to get there by car.
-It is located at the beginning of the Georgian Military Road and most guided tours include a stop there when going to Kazbegi.
+It is located at the beginning of the Georgian Military Road, and most guided tours include a stop there when going to Kazbegi.

-The city is proud of its most notable citizen and has created a Museum, where you can visit the house where he was born, the wagon he used to travel and many other things.
+The city is proud of its most notable citizen and has created a Museum where you can visit the house where he was born, the wagon he used to travel, and many other things.